Some important questions and answers regarding the licensing of your dog

 If a tag is lost, a duplicate tag can be obtained at the

 Dog License applications are mailed out for currently registered dogs, at the end of November and are mailed as a courtesy to Hancock County Residents.
 If, for any reason, you fail to receive your application via the United States Postal Service, it is still your responsibility to purchase a license in a timely manner.

 Can I transfer the license if I sell or give my dog to a new owner?

 Yes.
 Licenses are not transferrable between dogs within the same household or between a dog that is deceased and any new dog that is acquired.
 But if the ownership of a current dog is transferred to another owner, the license can be transferred for a $5.00 fee.

 Why should I buy a license for my dog?

 Dogs must be licensed by law, even if they never leave your property.
 A dog license tag attached to your pet’s collar is proof of ownership.

 What should I do if I move?

-Should your dog become lost, please make sure you contract the Animal Control officers at the Hancock County Humane Society to report your dog missing (419) 423-1664.
+Should your dog become lost, please make sure you contact the Animal Control officers at the Hancock County Humane Society to report your dog missing (419) 423-1664.
 If you happen to find a dog that is loose, and is properly tagged, please feel free to log onto our website and complete a “Lost Dog Search”.
 You can select the year/tag color the dog is wearing and the owner information will populate.
 If the owner information fails to populate or you are unable to get in touch with the owner, please contact the

 Humane Society at (419) 423-1664.